sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 ! "foo"     =>  0
 !
 (3 >= 4)  =>  1
 ```

-The negation operator is usually read as "not."

 > Note: The "negation" or "not" operator is commonly referred to as "bang" in modern parlance.